Dre Campbell Farm

 Putting out bird feeders will help attract birds that feed on harmful insects and related pests in your garden.

-Birds like hummingbirds, chipping sparrows, and other backyard birds eat aphids.
+Birds, like hummingbirds, chipping sparrows, and other backyard birds, eat aphids.

 12. Aluminum Foil

 Place aluminum foil on the ground underneath your plants.
-This will reflect light onto the undersides of leaves, deterring aphids.
+This will reflect light onto the undersides of the leaves, deterring aphids.

 It will also help retain soil moisture.
 However, remember to pick up the foil after the gardening season to protect the environment.